 - Act as ethical and responsible citizens

-The highly interdisciplinary System Engineering program at the University of New Haven has been designed and developed as a team effort encompassing the various constituencies including future employers of program graduates, students, alumni, industry professionals, and the faculty.
+The highly interdisciplinary Industrial and Systems Engineering program at the University of New Haven has been designed and developed as a team effort encompassing the various constituencies including future employers of program graduates, students, alumni, industry professionals, and the faculty.

-In addition to the University Core Curriculum requirements, the program combines strong theoretical foundations in science, mathematics, engineering through the Multidisciplinary Engineering Foundation Spiral Curriculum, and system engineering.
-System engineering students learn system engineering principles using modern and advanced computer applications that prepare a graduate to enter the workforce in virtually all industries and economic sectors, including high-tech manufacturing, engineered-products companies, consultancy, transportation, service, and government.
+In addition to the University Core Curriculum requirements (explained earlier in this catalog), the program combines strong theoretical foundations in science, mathematics, engineering through the Multidisciplinary Engineering Foundation Spiral Curriculum, and ISE course work.
+The ISE students learn system engineering principles using modern and advanced computer tools and applications that prepare a graduate to enter the workforce in virtually all industries and economic sectors, including high-tech manufacturing, engineered-products companies, consultancy, transportation, services including healthcare, and government.

-The program consists of 128 credits including a required internship.
-The credits include the final year-long 6-credit industry-sponsored and team-based design project.
+The program consists of 128 credits, including a required internship.
+The credits include the year-long 6-credit industry-sponsored and team-based senior design project.
 Students are expected to work with their academic adviser to plan their course work and project well in advance in order to experience an optimal final project assignment.
-Students are required to earn a cumulative quality point ratio of no less than 2.0 in all system engineering courses and technical electives.
-The B.S.S.E. curriculum is as follows:
+Students are required to earn a cumulative quality point ratio of no less than 2.0 in all industrial and systems engineering courses and technical electives.
+The curriculum is as follows: